Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Experiments

 \subsection{Results and Analysis}

+\paragraph{Validation of Our Theory (Q1)} From Figure~\ref{fig:formal-guarantee}, we can see that the formal guarantees are valid for all representation learning approaches.
+With the results in Figure~\ref{fig:utility}, we also see that no methods are perfect in both achieving both attribute obfuscation and accuracy maximization: the methods with small accuracy loss comes with relative low inference errors and vice versa.

-We visualize the performances of the aforementioned algorithms on privacy preservation and utility maximization in Figure~\ref{fig:privacy-guarantee} and Figure~\ref{fig:utility}, respectively.
-First, from Figure~\ref{fig:privacy-guarantee}, we can see that among all the methods, both DP, PLDA, ALT-UP and GRL are effective in privacy preservation by forcing the optimal adversary to incur a large inference error.
-On the other hand, PCA and NO-DEF are the least effective ones.
-This is expected as either NO-DEF nor PCA tries to filter information in data about the sensitive attribute $A$.
-We can also see that with a larger trade-off value $\lambda$, both ALT-UP and GRL achieve better privacy preservation.
+\paragraph{Comparison with Different Methods (Q2)} Among all methods, LDP, PLDA, ALT-UP, MAX-ENT and GRL are effective in attribute obfuscation by forcing the optimal adversary to incur a large inference error in Figure~\ref{fig:formal-guarantee}.
+On the other hand, PCA and NORM-TRAIN are the least effective ones.
+This is expected as neither NORM-TRAIN nor PCA filters information in data about the sensitive attribute $A$.

-Second, from Figure~\ref{fig:utility}, we can also see a sharp contrast between DP and other methods in terms of the joint conditional error on the target task: DP incurs much more utility loss compared with other methods.
-Combining this one with our previous observation from Figure~\ref{fig:privacy-guarantee}, we can see that DP makes data private by adding large amount of noise to effectively filter out all the information available in the data, including both target-related and sensitive information.
-As a comparison, representation learning based approaches leads to a much better trade-off.
-Among all the representation learning methods, PLDA, ALT-UP and GRL perform the best in privacy preservation.
-Compared to ALT-UP and GRL, PLDA is more effective in privacy preservation in some cases, but at the cost of a significant drop in utility.
-PPLS is less effective in privacy preservation compared to other private representation learning based approaches and it causes a large utility loss in the UTKFace dataset.
+From Figure~\ref{fig:utility}, we can also see a sharp contrast between DP-based methods and other methods in terms of the joint conditional error on the target task: both LDP and DPSGD could incur significant accuracy loss compared with other methods.
+Combining this one with our previous observation from Figure~\ref{fig:formal-guarantee}, we can see that DP-based methods either make data private by adding large amount of noise to filter out both target-related information and sensitive-related information available in the data, or add insufficient amount of noise so that both target-related and sensitive-related information is well preserved.
+As a comparison, representation learning based approaches leads to a better trade-off.

+Among the representation learning methods, PLDA, ALT-UP, MAX-ENT and GRL perform the best in attribute obfuscation.
+Compared to PLDA and GRL, ALT-UP and MAX-ENT incur significant drops in accuracy when $\lambda$ is large.
+It is also worth to note that different adversarial representation learning methods have different sensitivity on $\lambda$: a large $\lambda$ for MAX-ENT might lead to an unstable model training process and result in a large accuracy loss.
+In contrast, GRL is often more stable, which is consistent to the results shown in \citep{daskalakis2018limit}.